Lunovula boucheti

 Lunovula boucheti is a species of sea snail, a marine gastropod mollusk in the family Ovulidae, one of the families of cowry allies.

 Description

 The length of the shell attains 16.6 mm.
+The shell is spindle-shaped with a glossy surface and displays a pale cream to whitish base color, often with a light pink or orangish tinge at both extremities.
+The dorsum is smooth without transverse ridges, and the terminal ends are moderately produced.
+Like other members of the genus Lunovula, it has a distinctive crescent-shaped aperture.

 Distribution

 This marine species occurs off New Caledonia.